congdinh2008/aws-dw-udacity-pj2-sparkify/README.md

 <img src="./images/sparkify-s3-to-redshift-etl.png">
 System Architecture for AWS S3 to Redshift ETL

+Project using dataset is subset of <a href="http://millionsongdataset.com/">Million Song Dataset</a>

 ## Project Description

 In this project, you'll apply what you've learned on data warehouses and AWS to build an ETL pipeline for a database hosted on Redshift.
 To complete the project, you will need to load data from S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables.